Glasti1/unraid-plex-backup-fine-tuning/GUIDE.md

 # UnRAID Plex Backup - Fine Tuning

-Guide to separate the "important" and "less important" folders from the Plex appdata folder to make backups fasters and reduce Plex downtime to a minimum.
+Guide to separate the "important" and "less important" folders from the Plex appdata folder to make backups faster and reduce Plex downtime to a minimum.

 **Disclaimer: I am not responsible for any possible data loss by following this guide.
 Use at your own risk.
 This backup method has been tested by several users and confirmed working.**